nnellans/bicep-guide/README.md

 Bicep has a large assortment of functions that can be used in your template.
 Check out the [officials docs](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-functions) for more information about all of the available Functions and their instructions.

+There's no way I could highlight every Bicep function in this guide.
+So, the ones you see below are simply the ones I find the most helpful and useful.

 ### `deployer()` Function
-- Use the deployer function to capture information about the account being used for the deployment
+- Use the deployer function to return information about the account being used for the deployment
 - `deployer().tenantId` is available starting with Bicep v0.32.4
 - `deployer().objectId` is available starting with Bicep v0.32.4
 - `deployer().userPrincipalName` is available starting with Bicep v0.36.1